vimond/replay/docs/architecture-patterns.md

 The different controls expose props that should be recognisable and consistent:

 * Props with names matching one or several playback state properties related to the control purpose.
-* Callback prop setProperty for manipulating the playback state (when connected, see below).
+* Callback prop setProperties for manipulating the playback state (when connected, see below).
 * Appearance props for control content (graphics, text) and styling/class names.
 * In some cases, simple configuration props for alternative control behaviour/appearance